The Ultimate Guide for Framemeister

 - SPECIAL_POS: shows the position information

 - RETRO_MODE: shows the image as if it’s a CRT.
 Can be set to OFF, L1, L2, L3.
-Basically it crops, adds shadows and rounded corners (many old CRTs had rounded corners).
+Basically it crops the image, adds shadows and rounded corners (many old CRTs had rounded corners).

 - COLOR_INVERT: reverse the colours